Toña Is

-María Antonia "Toña" Is Piñera (born 1966 in Oviedo) is a Spanish former football defender who played through her career for CFF Tradehi.
+María Antonia "Toña" Is Piñera (born 1966) is a Spanish former football defender who played through her career for CFF Tradehi.
 She earned 33 caps for the Spain women's national football team from 1989 through the 1990s, taking part in the 1997 European Championship.

 As manager of the Spain women's national under-17 football team, she led the squad to the nation's first-ever World Cup championship on the women's side, winning against Mexico women's national under-17 football team 2–1.
 In December 2020, she was named head coach of Pachuca Femenil.